pic

 At first glance, we might erroneously conclude that foo(true) is type stable: the value of condition is true, so that y = 2.5 and therefore y will have type Float64.
 However, values don't participate in multiple dispatch, meaning that Julia's compiler ignores the value of condition when inferring y's type.
 Ultimately, y is treated as potentially being either Int64 or Float64, leading to type instability.

 An alternative solution relies on dispatching by value, a technique we already explored and implemented for tuples.
-This technique makes it possible to pass information about values to the compiler.
-It's based on the type Val, along with the keyword where introduced here.
+This technique makes it possible to communicate information about values directly to the compiler.
+It's based on the type Val in conjunction with the keyword where introduced here.

 Specifically, for any function foo and value a that you seek the compiler to know, you need to include ::Val{a} as an argument.
-In this way, a is interpreted as a type parameter, which you can identify by including the keyword where.
-Finally, we need to call foo by passing Val(a) as its input.
+In this way, a is interpreted as a type parameter, which can then be identified using the where keyword within the function definition.
+Finally, when calling foo, we need pass Val(a) as its input.

-Applied to our example, type instability in foo emerges because the value of condition isn't known by the compiler.
-Dispatching by a enables us to pass the value of condition to the compiler.
+Applied to our example, type instability in foo is caused because the value of condition isn't known by the compiler.
+Dispatching by value provides a mechanism to explicitly convey this information and hence solve the type instability.

 function foo(condition)